 The program is designed with working professionals in mind, specifically those who possess experience in information technology.
 It is also designed for those who have experience and interest in business and management and can serve as liaisons between information technology specialists and business professionals.

 Average Tuition: $1,175

-The first of the four core courses, Assessing Information Needs, is designed to provide students with an overview of the user’s perspective in the analysis of information needs and preferences.
-It emphasizes the importance of unifying structures in understanding human information seeking behaviors.
-The second course, Usability Analysis, focuses on the design, execution, and reporting of tests for the usability of information products and services.
-It also covers cost justifying assessments and concepts of human cognition relevant to information processing.
-The third course, Management of Information Organizations, enables students to develop a conceptual framework for integrating fundamental management concepts, principles, theories, and practices into an effective, personal management process that relates to information organizations of the 21st century.
-Finally, Information Systems Management serves as an introduction to the role of information systems in organizations and how they relate to organizational objectives and structures.
+Students will jump directly into four core courses.
+The first, Assessing Information Needs, is designed to provide students with an overview of the user’s perspective in the analysis of information needs and preferences.
+Usability Analysis focuses on the design, execution, and reporting of tests.
+Management of Information Organizations enables students to develop a conceptual framework for integrating fundamental management concepts.
+Finally, Information Systems Management is an introduction to the role of information systems in organizations.

 Stevens Institute of Technology